frostybee/geobee/README.md

 ## Units of Lengths

-The following are the supported units of lengths along with their respective  conversion factors.
+The following are the supported units of lengths along with their respective  conversion factors:
 * `m` - Meters (default)
 * `km` - kilometers (1km = 1000 meters)
 * `mi` - Miles (1mi = 1609.344 meters)